 @include set-theme-dark-text-color(('accent', 'info'));

-To retrieve colours from either $colors
+To retrieve colours from either $colors or $theme, you can use the color tool.

 .c-my-component {